-[38] Taking into account the submissions of the parties, the issues in this application may be framed as follows:

-- 1. What content of procedural fairness was owed to persons appearing before the Commission? - 2.
+- [36] Taking into account the submissions of the parties, the issues in this application may be framed as follows: - 1.
+What content of procedural fairness was owed to persons appearing before the Commission? - 2.
 What are the applicable standards of review? - 3.
 Did the Commissioner breach the duty of procedural fairness? - a.
-Was there a reasonable apprehension of bias on the Commissioner's part toward the Applicant? - b.
-Did the Commissioner err by making findings not supported by some evidence on the record? - c.
-Was the Applicant given adequate notice pursuant to section 13 of the Inquiries Act? - d.
-Was the Commissioner's act of limiting the cross-examination of Mr. Guité on the pending criminal charges against him a breach of the duty of fairness and rules of natural justice? - e.
-Was the Commissioner's act of allowing Commission counsel to provide him with summaries of the evidence a breach of the duty of fairness? - f.
-Was the Commissioner's act of refusing to disclose all documents to the Applicant a breach of the duty of fairness?
+Was there a reasonable apprehension of bias on the part of the Commissioner toward the Applicant? - b.
+Was the Applicant given adequate notice pursuant to section 13 of the Inquiries Act? - c.
+Did the Commissioner err by making findings not supported by some evidence on the record? - d.
+Was the Commissioner's act of allowing Commission counsel to provide him with summaries of the evidence a breach of the duty of fairness?